AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

-## 2. Run Kmeans clustering on descriptor list
+## 2. Run K-means clustering on descriptor list

-as the steps in wikipedia said we use kmeans clustering algorihm and use the cluster centers in next step where we use them to create histogram of images
+as the steps in Wikipedia said we use K-means clustering algorithm and use the cluster centers in the next step where we use them to create a histogram of images
  ```Python
  kmeans = KMeans(n_clusters=ClusterNumber)
  kmeans.fit(descriptor_list)